-FAFSA Reject Status or Edits After submission of the FAFSA, students are responsible to check the status of the FAFSA (3 to 5 days after submission if you used a PIN to sign or 7 to 10 days, signed and mailed a signature page) to make corrections if applicable.
+FAFSA Reject Status or Edits After submission of the FAFSA, students are responsible to check the status of their FAFSA (3 to 5 days after submission if you used a PIN to sign or 7 to 10 days if the signature page was printed, signed and mailed) and to make corrections if applicable.
 Corrections to resolve a FAFSA reject status or comment code can usually be made by the student.
 After our receipt of your FAFSA beginning in March of each year for the next aid year, these FAFSA problems will also result in a To Do List item available in your OneStart account.
 Please contact us if you need assistance.

-The state requires that edits be corrected by May 15th each year for consideration of Frank O'Bannon, Twenty-First Century Scholars and the Indiana National Guard Supplemental grants.
+The state requires that edits be corrected by May 15th each year in order to be considered for state aid.
 To determine if your FAFSA has edits to fix, visit the eStudent website at www.ssaci.in.gov/estudent.
 If edits are present, make corrections via the FAFSA on the Web at www.fafsa.gov.

 317-274-5555 420 University Blvd.
 Indianapolis, IN 46202 AskIU@iu.edu